 Celebrate Chinese New Year in Honolulu

+There’s only one way to experience the New Year in Honolulu, and that’s in person.
 If you haven’t yet booked your hotel stay, consider Aston Waikiki Beach Hotel, centrally-located to all the activity in Waikiki.
 With sweeping views of Kuhio Beach, it’s just walking distance from major shopping centers and offers excellent onsite amenities.

-Book a room with ocean views to enjoy stunning sunsets or of Diamond Head, an ancient volcanic crater and iconic symbol of Oahu.
+Book a room with ocean views to enjoy stunning sunsets or of Diamond Head, an ancient volcanic crater and iconic symbol of O‘ahu.
 Check out exclusive offers only available on our website.
 We hope to see you soon!

 Nothing beats having some extra money for your travels to Hawaii.
 Enjoy great savings when you book directly at the Aston Waikiki Beach Hotel.